vinivini204/Login-page-with-html-for-my-webgame-store-site-/README.md

 # Login-page-with-html-for-my-webgame-store-site-
-This is a login page code make with HTML for my wabgame store project.
+This is a login page code make with HTML for my game webstore  project.
 This is a part of  for my work to university.